JasonHeoJung/ID_S10222947_Jason-Heo_Assg1_website/README.md

 Assignment 1 of ID

 This Website showcases my profile and consists of the skills and experiences i have attained during this small time.
+The website has 4 HTML Files and 1 CSS file.
+The 4 HTML files are for each page of the website Home, About, Projects and Contact.
+This makes it easier for users to navigate through the website to get to the part that would like to see.
+My CSS file has many classes named after their purposes to make it easier to differentiate between classes.

+Some of the features this website includes is a "back to the top" button which by clicking, it brings the user back to the top of the page.
+Another feature is the "Email Me" where a user can send an email to me through the website and once the email has been sent, the user will get a popup that thanks them for reaching out to me.

 Zhenghua Primary Image Source: https://www.google.com/url?sa=i&url=https%3A%2F%2Fm.facebook.com%2Fzhenghuapri%2F&psig=AOvVaw1_RYGZST9h2hUgkcV4weTr&ust=1638193199582000&source=images&cd=vfe&ved=0CAwQjhxqFwoTCIiy17CXu_QCFQAAAAAdAAAAABAD